faraguti/Docker-Commit-Push-Guide/README.md

   - `your-docker-id`: This is your Docker Hub username.
   - `mssql`: This is the name of the running container you want to commit.
   - `my-modified-mssql`: This is the name you give to the new Docker image.
 You can replace this with a name of your choice.
-  - `v1.0`: This is the tag assigned to the new image.
-You can use different tags to manage different versions of the image.
+  - `v1.0`: This is the tag that I assigned to the new image.
+You can use any other tags to manage different versions of the image.

   The `docker commit` command creates a new Docker image that includes all the changes you made to the container.
 You can verify the new image using `docker images` command.